 There are fully stocked bars onboard with an excellent selection of beers, wines, and spirits.
-Bar hours are 10:00am to midnight.
+Bar hours are 10:00 am to late.
 The laws governing our liquor license prohibit alcohol being brought onboard by guests.

 Announcements will be made via the public address system and can be heard throughout the ship.
 Attention to the announcements is important as they contain information regarding safety and activities on and off the ship and dining times.
 A Daily Newsletter outlining excursion information, meal hours, and onboard activities for the following day will be delivered to your cabin each evening during turn down.
 The Expedition Leader will also go over the next day’s activities at pre-dinner drinks each evening.

 A series of lectures will be presented during the cruise.
 These presentations are an integral part of your expedition and are designed to lend greater depth and understanding to your experience.
 The lecture series, films, and slide-shows will be presented in the bridge deck lounge.